netket/netket/docs/api/drivers.md

 (drivers_concrete)=
 ## Concrete drivers

-Those are the optimization drivers already implemented in Netket:
+Those are the optimization drivers already implemented in Netket.
+Regarding VMC (ground-state optimization), we reccomend to use {class}`~netket.driver.VMC_SR` instead of the normal {class}`~netket.driver.VMC` in most cases.

 ```{eval-rst}
 .. currentmodule:: netket.driver